Weekly Roundup: A big win for SpaceX, Congress votes to let ISPs sell your browsing history

 SpaceX gets a big win after successfully relaunching a Falcon 9 rocket, the Samsung Galaxy S8 is officially unveiled and more details surface on Elon Musk’s new company.
 These are the top stories of the week, plus some long-form weekend reads.
 You can receive this post as a newsletter too, if you’d like.

-1. The Senate and Congress voted to empower internet service providers to freely expose and sell private user data with advertisers – aka your browsing history is up for grabs.
+1. The Senate and Congress voted to empower internet service providers to freely expose and sell private user data to advertisers — aka your browsing history is up for grabs.
 The measure would reverse the Broadband Privacy Rule, a piece of regulation set by Obama’s FCC.
 Here’s everything you need to know about the decision.

 2. SpaceX successfully re-launched one of its Falcon 9 rockets for the first time ever.
 This achievement is particularly important for SpaceX because it speaks to the company’s long-term plan for making rocket launches more affordable and accessible.
 This rocket was first used last year, when it was the first Falcon 9 rocket to successfully land on one of SpaceX’s autonomous drone ships at sea.